ringcentral-tutorials/ringcentral-widgets-demo/README.md

 # Ringcentral Widgets Demo

-A new RingCentral Widgets Based demo app
+A new RingCentral Widgets Based demo app.
+Get online tutorial about how to build this app in [here](https://embbnux.github.io/ringcentral-widgets-demo/).

 ## Prerequisites